Admiral-Studios/.github/profile/README.md

 Look around!
 Check out the tools we use and explore our projects.

 We truly care about making people's lives easier.
-From the first idea to the final product, we strive to ensure that everything works and people enjoy using it.🌟
+From the first idea to the final product, we strive to make sure everything works and people love using it.🌟